 According to Statistic Brain Research Institute, there are an average of 5,400,000 non-fatal car accidents every year.
 Despite our best efforts to promote proper driver’s education classes and discourage any sort of irresponsible or distracted driving, data indicates that the number of fatal car crashes increased by 5,000 between the years of 2009 and 2013.

 The importance of continuing to promote safe, conscientious driving habits cannot be overstated.
 However, it is also important that we consider the implications of these statistics and realize that even with all of our preventative measures, it is entirely possible that we may end up in a car accident at some point.
 Because it is impossible to predict the future, it is always better to be prepared.
-Our mid-Missouri car accident lawyers are here to help you prepare for the worst with this quick overview of what you should do if you are in a car accident at the Lake of the Ozarks.
+Our auto accident attorneys in Camdenton and Lebanon, MO, are here to help you prepare for the worst with this quick overview of what you should do if you are in a car accident at the Lake of the Ozarks.

 Step 1: Stay At The Scene Of The Accident

 We cannot stress the importance of this enough.
 If you leave the scene of the accident, you can be charged as a hit-and-run driver and face potentially serious criminal repercussions.
 Turn on your hazards and, if possible, move your vehicle off to the side of the road.
 Dial 911 and wait until a police officer arrives at the scene.
 You should also assess all passengers for any injuries and call for an ambulance if necessary.